Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - While protein circuits can amplify and perform logic, this isn’t enough as the brain needs to do a lot more math such as arithmetic operations and nonlinear operations.
 - It also needs to perform
-    - Switches: input causes a step change in output.
+    - *Switches*: input causes a step change in output.
-    - Filters: removing certain frequencies.
+    - *Filters*: removing certain frequencies.
-    - Correlators: associating events.
+    - *Correlators*: associating events.
-- Cooperative binding: requiring that several binding sites are activated to generate the output.
+- *Cooperative binding*: requiring that several binding sites are activated to generate the output.
 - Cooperative binding increases the temporal precision of the output.
 - Chemical circuits support Turing’s Universal Computation which means they can be configured to compute any function.
 Whether the brain uses this function is an open question.
 - However, we do know that chemistry enables the behavior observed over a range of timescales such as phototransduction in milliseconds, circadian rhythms in days, and long-term memory via chemical synthesis.